mjs2430/design/content/saratoga/expander.md

 level: "molecule"
 ---

 The expander is a simplified version of the `<amp-accordion>` component.
 The class is placed on a container and the first child acts as the toggle button.
 The last child is hidden unless the `open` class is placed on the expander.
-This can be toggled a number of ways, but to keep things simple for the demo we used the `on` attribute.
+This can be toggled a number of ways, but to keep things simple for the demo we used the `onclick` attribute.

 #### Example
 {{< series-nav >}}